Building a prototype Dual Detector VNA

 Getting closer to completion of the VNA board

 What I noticed a while ago, was that working on a project is much easier, and the project has more chances to be finished if you build it the way that gives fast and easy access to its functional parts.
 Normally this translates to installation of peripheral connectors to get the signals in and out of the boards instead of soldering the wires permanently.
 I now try to follow this rule even when I build circuits on the pegboards.
-Takes a few seconds to get the board out for the parts replacement, to clean the flux, drill holes, or show to your colleague.
+Takes a few seconds to get the board out for parts replacement, to clean the flux, drill holes, or show to your colleague.

 Same approach was used with the N2PK VNA dual detector board.
 In addition to the SIP row connectors existed in the original design, I wanted to interface the RF signals by terminating them on the board with the SMA or SMB type RF connectors.
 The benefits received were hard to overestimate, especially when working around the enclosure.
 The board now is pretty much finished, and I posted a few pictures of it below.
 You may find a few extra components installed, and a few of them missing, but that were the ones needed only for the experimentation, or which were not critical to my use, such as the master oscillator buffer IC and its output connector, which I did not install at all.

 Download a bigger picture of the board done with a higher resolution.
-Sorry, that was the most my old crappy Sony camera was capable of.
+Sorry, that was the most my old Sony camera was capable of.

 Observations and changes to the design

-The differential circuit design used by the author, Paul N2PK, provides good common noise suppression even if no enclosure was used.
 The first tests I did with the board showed noise level at a -100dB mark.
 Mounting the board in the enclosure improved this figure by 10dB dropping it down to -110dB.

-In order to help the builders to secure the DDS and master oscillator heatsinks, I will update the layout with two mounting holes.
+In order to help the builder to secure the DDS and master oscillator heatsinks, I will update the layout with two mounting holes.
 They will be located to the left of the DDS ICs in the ground plane area.
 The particular methods of mounting of the heatsinks is left to the builders engineering skills.

 Credits